• Skip to primary navigation

 Corrupted files in Safari preferences folder can prevent Safari from opening.

-1. Open Finder > click on the Go tab in top-menu bar and select Go to Folder option in the drop-down menu.
+1. Open the Finder on your Mac > click on the Go tab in top-menu bar and select Go to Folder option in the drop-down menu.

 Go to Folder Option on Mac